 All medicine can be kinda finicky.
 Ideally, you should be storing pills somewhere with a stable temperature where they won’t be exposed to heat, air, light, and moisture (all of these elements can make pills less effective).
 This means the medicine cabinet in your bathroom, the glove compartment in your car, and even your purse are *not* ideal options.

-I totally get it: Working long or weird hours = how can you guarantee you take the pill at the same time every day?
+I totally get it — if you work erratic hours, how are you supposed to guarantee you take the pill at the same time every day?
 Switching up the time when you take the pill might do the trick, but keep in mind that taking your birth control pill at the same-ish time every day is the most important in making them effective.
 Definitely don’t compromise that, even for super-important work stuff.

 While most antibiotics will not reduce the effectiveness of oral contraceptives, certain types can mess with how your body processes hormones when you take your birth control.

 You’d think that since antibiotics are so commonly—and casually—prescribed, that this would be common knowledge.
 But after hearing about it a month or so ago, I have harassed pretty much every birth-control-pill-taking person in my life (and some near-strangers, as I am wont to do), and almost all of them knew someone who unknowingly mixed the pill and antibiotics, and experienced an unwanted pregnancy.

 In general, a lot of medicines mix poorly with oral contraceptives, including some antidepressants, HIV medication, and even some herbal remedies.
 A good rule of thumb is to consult a doctor *any* time you start a new medication, and always make it clear if you are planning to take two medications together — there’s a reason they ask!